 For AC/DC charger applications, the device includes a battery charger management module, which can be used for the constant voltage and constant current closed loop charging control.
 The device therefore reduces the need for the usually required external TL431 component, operational amplifier and resistance analogic D/A Converter in traditional battery charging circuits.
-By integrating a 5V LDO and a fan driver circuit, the peripheral circuit is more reduced, resulting in a smaller PCB area.
+Therefore the peripheral circuit is more reduced, resulting in a smaller PCB area.